bugarin10/bugarin10/README.md

 Over the past couple of years, I've been finding business gaps and turning them into opportunities.
 I'm passionate about learning new technologies to provide simple yet effective solutions.

-I got a major in Mathematics, where only 10% graduate, and a master in Economics from one of the best universities in Latin America, I'm a Fulbright Scholar and a graduate student in Data Science @ Duke
+I got a major in Mathematics, where only 10% graduate, and a master in Economics from one of the best universities in Latin America, I'm a Fulbright Scholar and currently a MSc Data Science student @ [Duke](https://datascience.duke.edu/people/rafael-davila-bugarin/).

-I'm also deeply committed to improving both businesses and people, even outside of work, as I run an NGO to teach math to children 📚 [Sodemca Academy](https://www.sodemca.org/en)
+I'm also deeply committed to improving both businesses and people, even outside of work, as I run an NGO to teach math to children 📚 [Sodemca Academy](https://www.sodemca.org/en).

 </div>